6 Types of Wood for Phinisi Boats in Indonesia

 4. Meranti

-- Applied in areas that don’t bear much structural weight, such as interior walls or partitions.
+It is applied in areas that don’t bear much structural weight, such as interior walls or partitions.
+Meranti is easier to cut and shape, which speeds up aspects of the build process.

 5. Nyatoh